jeffboody/libvkk/readme.md

 	void vkk_engine_version(vkk_engine_t* self,
 	                        vkk_version_t* version);

-The resourcePath function provides a location for the app to store offline data.
+The vkk\_engine\_resourcePath() function provides a location for the app to store offline data.
 The resource path also contains a resource file provided by the app during the build process.
 The resource path maps to the internal data path on Android or the current directory on Linux.
-See the _Resource File_ section for more details.

-	const char*
-	vkk_engine_resourcePath(vkk_engine_t* self);
+	const char* vkk_engine_resourcePath(vkk_engine_t* self);

-The meminfo function can be used to determine the amount of graphics memory allocated by the engine.
-A chunk represents a block of Vulkan memory from which a pool will perform suballocations and a slot is an individual suballocation.
+The vkk\_engine\_meminfo() function can be used to determine the amount of graphics memory allocated by the engine.
+A chunk represents a block of Vulkan memory from which a pool will perform suballocations.
+A slot is an individual suballocation from a chunk.
 The size\_chunks is the total amount of graphics memory allocated and size\_slots is the amount of memory actually used.
-Note that there is a compile time debug setting in meminfo that can be used to print all allocations.
+Note that there is a compile time debug setting in vkk\_engine\_meminfo() that can be used to print all allocations.

 	void vkk_engine_meminfo(vkk_engine_t* self,
 	                        size_t* _count_chunks,